Waivers of Inadmissibility

 - Health condition

 - Criminal record

 Because of this, it is very important that you seek the legal aid of a Miami immigration attorney to help you throughout your application process.
 If you are deemed inadmissible, there are options available; one of these is a waiver of inadmissibility.

 A waiver of inadmissibility is a document that is presented to the court within 30 days of the court ruling, and it is essentially an application to nullify the ruling of inadmissibility.
 While there are many circumstantial reasons that can exclude someone from eligibility to enter the United States, there are many ways to combat this evidence.
 Health, criminal record, security violations, and even falsely claiming U.S. citizenship can cause someone to be ineligible for admissibility.

 Miami Attorney Handling Waivers of Inadmissibility

-available to you.
-A Miami immigration lawyer from Pozo Goldstein, LLP
+Want to discuss your case?
+Contact a Miami immigration attorney from Pozo Goldstein, LLP today.